Canadian Sunwing Airlines cancels return flight of partying maskless social media influencers

 According to Canadian press, the passengers were a bunch of influencers and reality stars from the province of Quebec.
 After the flight, at least 30 passengers tested positive for COVID-19

-Upon asking to comment on the incident, Canadian prime minister Trudeau said that the irresponsible behavior was a “slap in the face” to all the civilians who do follow the COVID-19 regulations and called the passengers “idiots“.
+Upon asking to comment on the incident, Canadian prime minister Trudeau said that the irresponsible behaviour was a “slap in the face” to all the civilians who do follow the COVID-19 regulations and called the passengers “idiots“.

-First, organizer of the event James Awad (111 Private Club) justified the group’s behavior but he now understands why this “party on the plane” created all the buzz.
+First, organiser of the event James Awad (111 Private Club) justified the group’s behaviour but he now understands why this “party on the plane” created all the buzz.
 Awad said that he is now doing everything that is possible to bring the stranded group back to Canada.